-- (1) If the approval of any other governmental entity is required under an enactment with respect to an activity requiring a Certificate under section 17, the issue of a Certificate shall not affect the requirement to obtain that approval before the activity may proceed. - (2) In any instance where the Director determines that a Certificate is required no other governmental entity shall, in granting a permit, or other documentary authorisation with respect to the activity permit the commencement of the activity until a Certificate has been issued by the Director.
+- 21. (1) If the approval of any other governmental entity is required under an enactment with respect to an activity for which a Certificate is required under this Act, the issue of a Certificate shall not affect the requirement to obtain that approval before the activity may proceed. - (2) If the Director determines that a Certificate is required no other governmental entity shall, in granting a permit, or other documentary authorisation with respect to the activity permit the commencement of the activity until a Certificate has been issued by the Director.

-PART 5-CONSERVATION OF BIOLOGICAL DIVERSITY
+CONSERVATION OF BIOLOGICAL DIVERSITY

-22. National Strategy for the Conservation of Biological Diversity
+National Strategy for the Conservation of Biological Diversity

-- (1) The Director shall prepare and submit to the Council for review, a National Strategy for the Conservation of Biological Diversity in accordance with the overall policy of the NEMS and the St. Georges Declaration. - (2) The Director shall deposit a copy of the National Strategy for the Conservation of Biological Diversity in the NEIS. - (3) The Director may amend the National Strategy for the Conservation of Biological Diversity as he deems necessary.
+- 22. (1) The Director shall prepare and submit to the Council for review, a National Strategy for the Conservation of Biological Diversity in accordance with the overall policy of the NEMS and the St. Georges Declaration. - (2) The Director shall deposit a copy of the National Strategy for the Conservation of Biological Diversity in the NEIS. - (3) The Director may amend the National Strategy for the Conservation of Biological Diversity as he considers necessary.

-23. Identification and monitoring
+Identification and monitoring

-(1) The Director shall identify the components of biological diversity important for its conservation and sustainable use, including-
+- 23. (1) The Director shall identify the components of biological diversity important for its conservation and sustainable use, including- - (a) ecosystems and habitats that- - (i) contain high diversity, or large numbers of endemic, endangered or threatened species; - (ii) are required by migratory species; - (iii) are of social, economic, cultural or scientific importance; - (iv) are representative of, unique to, or associated with, key evolutionary or other biological processes; - (b) species or communities that are- - (i) endangered or threatened, or that are wild relatives of domesticated or cultivated species; - (ii) of medicinal, agricultural or other economic value; - (iii) of social, scientific or cultural importance; or - (iv) of importance for research into the conservation and sustainable use of biological diversity, such as indicator species; and - (c) described genomes and genes of social, scientific or economic importance.

-- (a) ecosystems and habitats containing high diversity, or large numbers of endemic, endangered or threatened species, or which are required by migratory species, or are of social, economic, cultural or scientific importance, or are representative, unique or associated with key evolutionary or other biological processes; - (b) species or communities which are endangered or threatened, or wild relatives of domesticated or cultivated species, or are of medicinal, agricultural or other economic value, or of social, scientific or cultural importance, or of importance for research into the conservation and sustainable use of biological diversity, such as indicator species; and - (c) described genomes and genes of social, scientific or economic importance. - (2) The Director shall monitor, through sampling, tagging and other techniques, the components of biological diversity identified under subsection (1), paying particular attention to those requiring urgent conservation measures and those which offer the greatest potential for sustainable use. - (3) The Director must identify processes and categories of activities that are likely to have significant adverse effects on the conservation and sustainable use of biological diversity and monitor their effects. - (4) Where the Director concludes, based on scientific and technical evidence, that an activity is likely to have significant adverse effects on the conservation and sustainable use of biological diversity, the Director may, in the exercise of his discretion under section 17(2), require the proponent to apply for a Certificate. - (5) The Director shall maintain and organise data derived from the identification and monitoring activities carried out under this section and shall make that data available in the NEIS.
+- (2) The Director shall monitor, through sampling, tagging and other techniques, the components of biological diversity identified under subsection (1), paying particular attention to those requiring urgent conservation measures and those which offer the greatest potential for sustainable use. - (3) The Director shall identify processes and categories of activities that are likely to have significant adverse effects on the conservation and sustainable use of biological diversity and shall monitor those effects. - (4) If the Director concludes, based on scientific and technical evidence, that an activity is likely to have significant adverse effects on the conservation and sustainable use of biological diversity, the Director may, in the exercise of his discretion under section 17(2), require the person carrying out the activity to apply for a Certificate. - (5) The Director shall maintain and organise data derived from the identification and monitoring activities carried out under this section and shall make that data available in the NEIS.

-24. Protected fauna
+Protected fauna